SimonCieslar/Digital-electronics-1/Labs/03-vivado/README.md

 ## 3. A Vivado tutorial.

 ### 3.1.
-Your tutorial for Vivado design flow: project creation, adding source file, adding testbench file, running simulation, (adding XDC constraints file).
+My tutorial for Vivado design flow: project creation, adding source file, adding testbench file, running simulation, (adding XDC constraints file).

 If you want to create a project in Vivado, you can try the following tutorial